catmulti7/dual_ur_ros_2/README.md

 ```
 ### Based on ur_rtde

-It is recommended to use the ur_rtde method only in simulation environments.
-Compared to the Universal_Robots_ROS2_Driver method, the ur_rtde method lacks safety protections, which may pose personal risks or cause robot damage.
-If you want to use it with a real robot, make sure you fully understand this repository, ur_rtde, and take the risk on your own.
+It is recommended to use the ur_rtde method **only in simulation environments**.
+Compared to the Universal_Robots_ROS2_Driver method, the ur_rtde method **lacks safety protections**, which may leads to personal risks or robot damage.
+If you want to use it with a real robot, make sure you fully understand this repository, ur_rtde, and **take the risk on your own**.

 1. Configure the robot IP in `dual_ur5_rtde.launch.py`, and set the `if_use_rtde` variable to `true` in `robot_control/src/remote.cpp`.
 2. Run: